How to Create Inclusive Classrooms for All Students

 It’s crucial to emphasize confidentiality surrounding gender issues when educating school staff.
 The classroom should also be a space that protects a student’s transgender identity should they wish to do so.
 Teachers can wait to decorate rooms with students’ names until they get to know their students.
 Attendance lists can be edited so that a substitute teacher or other staff person can use the student’s proper name and pronouns.

 Be sure that inclusive spaces extend beyond the classroom.
-Schools with dress codes or uniforms that differ based on gender should consider a less-gender specific dress code, or allow transgender students to wear the clothes/uniform that matches their gender identity.
+Schools with dress codes or uniforms that differ based on gender should consider a less gender-specific dress code or allow transgender students to wear the clothes/uniform that matches their gender identity.
 Additionally, school counselors can help staff and students have meaningful conversations about potentially biased beliefs about who belongs in the lead role of the school play, or as prom/homecoming royalty.

 Tailor a Transition Plan.

-Transgender or gender nonconforming students should have a transition or safety plan that considers the spaces in which they work and play at school.
+Transgender or gender-nonconforming students should have a transition or safety plan that considers the spaces in which they work and play at school.
 This plan can protect them from a substitute teacher making an accidental name mistake and plan for how they can enjoy participating in sports or other school activities.
-Ask a student where they feel the most vulnerable, and what you can do to make them feel welcome.
+Ask a student where they feel the most vulnerable and what you can do to make them feel welcome.

 See the Bigger Picture.

-For a school to be genuinely inclusive, they should not only focus on the needs of individual students but also the school environment as a whole.
+For a school to be genuinely inclusive, they should focus on not only the needs of individual students but also the school environment as a whole.
 Zoom out and ask yourself questions such as: What does my current school practices say about gender norms?
-Does a "Battle of the Sexes" game before homecoming reinforce the gender binary?
+Does a “Battle of the Sexes” game before homecoming reinforce the gender binary?